-At the hearing held during the 145th IPU Assembly, the Ugandan delegation stated that the two members of parliament had been arrested on the basis of section 21(1)(h) and (i) of the Police Act, Chapter 303, of the Laws of Uganda, which both obliges and empowers the police to "detect and bring offenders to justice" and to "apprehend all persons whom he or she is legally authorised to apprehend and for whose apprehension sufficient grounds exist".
-The delegation also informed the IPU Committee on the Human Rights of Parliamentarians that the privileges and immunities of members of parliament as provided for in Ugandan legislation do not grant immunity from criminal proceedings.
-Regarding action taken by parliament, the delegation reported that on several occasions the Human Rights Committee of the Parliament of Uganda visited the two members of parliament in Kigo Prison and Mulago National Referral Hospital in the presence of their legal representatives, and in the case of Mr. Ssegirinya in the presence of his private doctor.
+At the hearing held during the 145th IPU Assembly (October 2022), the Ugandan delegation stated that the two members of parliament had been arrested under section 21(1)(h) and (i) of the Police Act, Chapter 303, of the Laws of Uganda, which both obliges and empowers the police to "detect and bring offenders to justice" and to "apprehend all persons whom he or she is legally authorised to apprehend and for whose apprehension sufficient grounds exist".
+The delegation also informed the IPU Committee on the Human Rights of Parliamentarians (CHRP) that the privileges and immunities of members of parliament as provided for in Ugandan legislation did not grant immunity from criminal proceedings.
+Regarding action taken by parliament, the delegation reported that on several occasions the Human Rights Committee of the Parliament of Uganda had visited the two members of parliament in Kigo Prison and Mulago National Referral Hospital in the presence of their legal representatives and, in the case of Mr. Sseqirinya, in the presence of his private doctor.
 The parliamentary committee also interviewed the prison authorities, the two parliamentarians concerned and other stakeholders.
-The matter of the incarceration of the two members of parliament had been discussed 10 times on the floor of parliament since their arrest and the Government has updated the House on the situation of both members of parliament.
-On 7 September 2022, in her communication to the House, the Speaker of Parliament called for the expeditious trial of Mr. Ssewanyana and Mr. Ssegirinya.
-The delegation also provided the Committee with copies of excerpts from the House proceedings in this regard.
+The matter of the incarceration of the two members of parliament had been discussed 10 times on the floor of parliament since their arrest and the Government has updated parliament on the situation of both members of parliament.
+On 7 September 2022, in her communication to parliament, the Speaker of Parliament called for the expeditious trial of Mr. Ssewanyana and Mr. Ssegirinya.
+The Ugandan delegation also provided the CHRP with copies of excerpts from the parliamentary proceedings in this regard.
+In a letter dated 20 January 2023, the Speaker of Parliament provided the official views and observations regarding the case and confirmed that the request for a visit by a CHRP delegation would be brought to the attention of the Ministry of Foreign Affairs for consideration.